Well thought out drum tracks to give your song that extra pop.

 Q: What was your career path?
 How long have you been doing this?

-A: I started on this path in 2007 when I joined A Cursive Memory, a Pop band.
+A: In 2007 when I joined the pop rock band, A Cursive Memory.
 I gained some studio experience and toured for about 4 years.
 During this time I also started recording projects with several other musicians.
 I learned the most about production and tracking when we recorded A Cursive Memory's 2010 LP, Let Love In.
-I had the pleasure to watch and learn from Producer Matt Mahaffey.
-He is a talented drummer, among other things, so I found his advice very helpful.
-Since then, I have been working on my own projects and tracking for-hire with indie rock bands in Los Angeles.
+Since then, I have been working on indie projects and tracking for-hire with a number of bands in Los Angeles.

 Q: How would you describe your style?